 We are seeing evidence of reinfection in patients.
 Early evidence suggests natural immunity from SARS-CoV-2 may not last very long, but more studies are needed to better understand this.
 You must be free of COVID-19 symptoms for 14 days prior to receiving the vaccine in order for it to be effective.

-After receiving the vaccine, you should still continue preventative behaviors, such as social distancing, wearing a mask, and hand washing.
-One week after your first shot, you will have some resistance to the virus, and about a week after the second dose you will have a 95% chance to be immune to the virus.
+After receiving the vaccine, you will not gain immunity immediately.
+One week after your first shot, you will have some resistance to the virus, and about a week after the second dose you will have about a 95% chance to be immune to the virus.
 Additionally, if you become immune to the virus after receiving the vaccine, you can still carry and spread the virus to others who are not immune.